 What effect does chlorine contamination have on water softeners?

 The key component in a water softener that softens the water and removed calcium is the fine beads of the resin contained within the two vessels in your softener.

-The beads are round like marbles and are less than 1/2 mm in diameter and just as hard as a marble.
-A softener will have literally tens of millions of resin beads contained within the one or two cylinders.
-In its usual state, the resin beads maintain their hard structure by a tiny net-like structure around each bead, referred to as ‘cross-linking’.
+The beads are round like marbles and are less than ½mm in diameter and just as hard as a marble.
+A softener will have literally tens of millions of resin beads contained within one or two cylinders.
+In their usual state, the resin beads maintain their hard structure by a tiny net-like structure around each bead, referred to as ‘cross-linking’.
 It is this ‘net’ around the bead that catches the chalk in the water.
-The resin can often outlive the life of the plastic components of the softener, unless attacked by chlorine.
+The resin can often outlive the life of the plastic components of the softener unless attacked by chlorine.

 As excess amounts of chlorine enter the water softener, they attack the cross-linking around the resin bead, stripping it away.
 This causes the bead to lose its rigidity and expand into an almost jelly-like substance, slowing down water flow rates, and in some older softeners, breaking through the resin vessel screens, resulting in resin making its way through the home.

 You would generally see this as brown bits that look like golden or red coloured sand coming out of taps, showers, or clogging washing filters and boiler filters.
 You may even see the resin buildup in loft tanks.
 These are always more complicated circumstances, and often will require a professional plumber to resolve.